Wiredcraft/test-devops/README.md

 - Ansible

 #### Task description
-You need to spawn a new service for your company: private Docker registry.
+You need to spawn a fresh server for a new project consisting of: API service, database.
 For simplicity limit this setup to 1 server only.
 Create an Ansible projects with sample inventory and playbooks for:
 - initial setup of the server
+- database of your choince
-- deployment of private Docker registry service
+- deployment of API (Docker image; assume it's already built and is stored on company private rigestry `https://registry.wiredcraft.cn/wcl/api:latest` )
+- configuration of a web server to point to API service (assume port `3000`is used)
-- any maintenance setups (DB backups, etc.)
+- any maintenance setups (database backups)

 ### Task 3.
 Infrastructure as a code